pete5315/comments-css-challenge/README.md

+Weekend assignment to practice CSS styling.
+Basically was an attempt to recreate a wireframe.

 # Comments Section CSS Challenge

 Your challenge is to build out this comments section in HTML and CSS and get it looking as close to the design as possible: